Skip to main content

 Get the following documents ready to upload with your online application:

-• Personal statement – write 250–500 words describing how will study abroad contribute to your academic or professional goals and how will you engage with the local community abroad?
+• Personal statement: write 250–500 words describing how study abroad contribute to your academic or professional goals and how you plan to engage with the local community abroad.

-• A copy of your transcript – can be unofficial for CUNY students and pulled from CUNYfirst as long as your name is printed on it.
+• A copy of your transcript: This can be unofficial for CUNY students and pulled from CUNYfirst, as long as your name is printed on it.

 • CUNY Waiver and Release Agreement